 On national and state levels, multiple news apps exist, each catering to a different audience.
 Some offer digital subscriptions, creating a need to personalize the entire app interface according to the subscription.

-For any news app, it would make sense to use the native app development process, as there is an underlying need for consistent user experience.
+For any best news app, it would make sense to use the native app development process, as there is an underlying need for consistent user experience.
 As a media enterprise, you do not want your users to struggle with the reading interface of your application, so having a native app pays off even if it takes longer to develop.

 However, what if you are a startup?
 What if you are bound by multiple financial and logistical constraints when it comes to developing your app?